guilhermeg2k/bs4-svelte-form-validation/readme.md

 ## Custom Feedback messages

-You can pass custom messages through the component. <br>
+You can pass custom messages through the component.

 ```javascript
 <script>